hawkjosh/Weather-Dashboard/README.md

 ## Description

-In this challenge, I used a server-side API to retrieve weather data for cities and created an app for users to input their query information and get back specific weather outlook data for multiple cities.
+In this challenge, I used a server-side API to retrieve weather data for cities and created an app for users to input their query information to get back specific weather outlook data for multiple cities.

 ## Screenshot